Alerting and Alert Rules

 Scope

-- Project: The rule applies only to events that occur within a specific project.
+- Project: Focus only on events within specific projects

 Rate Limiting